 We will also retain your information as necessary with our legal obligations, to resolve disputes and enforce our agreements, for as long as is permitted under applicable law.
 This may include the consent form / recruitment agreement you signed prior to your participation and any information detailed in connection with adverse event reporting, both of which may be kept indefinitely for accounting and/or auditing purposes

 To discuss our retention policy, please e-mail: firstname.lastname@example.org

 COLLECTION AND USE OF PERSONAL DATA

 To manage this process, and the associated research activities, we collect and retain securely personal information about you.
-We only ask for personal data necessary to the research process be collected.

-We may also ask you if you are satisfied that you do not need, or that you have already obtained, any consent from your employer, organisation or professional association to participate in market research.
+We may also ask you if you are satisfied that you do not need, or that you have already obtained, any consent from your employer, organisation or professional association to participate in research.